LanguageMachines/releasereport/reports/jaarrapportage-clariah-2020.md

 plan for continuation of this task.
 This is a change of course with respect to earlier attempts in CLARIAH-CORE to shape the VRE project.
 Earlier attempts were highly ambitious but failed to come to any delivered results.
-The renewed plan is more modest in its aspirations and attempts first and foremost to focus on interconnecting existing CLARIAH software, rather than deevelop any new overarching infrastructure.
+The renewed plan is more modest in its aspirations and attempts first and foremost to focus on interconnecting existing CLARIAH software, rather than develop any new overarching infrastructure.
 In practice, LaMachine is the closest thing in WP3 we have to a Virtual Research Environment and was therefore chosen as the foundation for further integration.

 In this task, we are also looking to connect to related projects like the CLARIN switchboard.
 Work has already been done